 Age Friendly Sausalito is addressing the shortage of affordable housing by promoting Home Sharing and hosting Leslie Klor of ESC in a series of workshops.

 Creating age friendly materials in cooperation with the Building and Planning Department as well as Housing Modification workshops will help to address issues of accessibility.

 Age Friendly is partnering with Sausalito Village to provide a new senior transportation program to address the gap of services throughout the hills of town. $15,000 in seed funding was granted by Marin Transit.
 Visit our new web site for 'Call A Ride for Sausalito Seniors' (CARSS):

 Marin Community Foundation and the Marin Board of Supervisors have granted Age Friendly Sausalito funding to hire professional assistance in completing the 3 Year Plan of Action required by WHO.

 Questionnaires were mailed and made available on-line through this web site the first week of November 2013.
 Additional questionnaires were available at the Library, the Police Station and Bridgeway Gym.
-2,400 questionnaires were mailed out and 1,190 responses were received.
+2,400 questionnaires were mailed out and 1,190 responses were received by December 31st.
 We are delighted with the response.